19 March 2021

 As the situation with Coronavirus continues to evolve, we would like to assure you that our focus is on the health and wellbeing of our visitors, residents and staff.
 As we continue to follow government guidance and are having to do things a little bit differently, we have put extra measures in place for when you come to visit us at one of our marketing suites to ensure you have a safe and comfortable experience.

-From 1st August the government will be advising that shielding will be paused.
-This should give everyone more conﬁdence to visit us and make a move.
-However, we are giving you choices on how you wish to interact with us.
-You can now tailor your experiences with us, by wearing our optional PPE when you visit, or booking an alternative virtual appointment or viewing from the comfort and safety of your own home.
+We are giving you choices on how you wish to interact with us.
+You can now tailor your experiences with us, by wearing our PPE when you visit, or booking an alternative virtual appointment or viewing from the comfort and safety of your own home.

 How to book your visit:

-- Book a planned appointment with our Sales Consultant, by contacting the number on our development web page.
+- Book a planned appointment with our New Homes Consultant, by contacting the number on our development web page.

 - Two people per visit maximum – our preference is that visits are made from the same household

-- If you wish to have support from family and friends outside of your household we are able to accommodate this, please let our Sales Consultant know when booking.
+- If you wish to have support from family and friends outside of your household we are able to accommodate this, please let our New Homes Consultant know when booking.

 - Children under the age of 16 cannot visit at this current time

-- Ring our Sales Consultant from one of our car parking bays to confirm your arrival, our Sales Consultant will phone you when the office is ready.
+- Ring our New Homes Consultant from one of our car parking bays to confirm your arrival, our New Homes Consultant will phone you when the office is ready.

-- Use the Hand Sanitiser provided, and our Sales Consultant will take the time to talk you through our safety measures.
+- Use the Hand Sanitiser provided, and our New Homes Consultant will take the time to talk you through our safety measures.

-- Optional PPE such as masks and gloves will be provided if you wish to wear them.
+- PPE such as masks and gloves will be provided if you require them.

-- You can view our wall displays with our Sales Consultant, with digital copies emailed to you for home viewing.
+- You can view our wall displays with our New Homes Consultant, with digital copies emailed to you for home viewing.

 - Paperless reservations can take place via card payment only.

-- Our Show Home will be open for you to view, with gloves provided upon entrance, however our Sales Consultant will not be able to accompany you for this part of your visit.
+Our Show Home will be open for you to view, with gloves provided upon entrance, however our New Homes Consultant will not be able to accompany you for this part of your visit.